RealFoxerity/Teacher-Tool/README.md

 ### OLDER RELEASES ARE DETECTED AS TROJANS, BUT ANYTHING FROM 4.7 ONWARDS IS FIXED
+### Teacher-Tool does not handle UTF characters like ů, ú, ř, š, etc...
+Do not use them
 ### Malwarebytes detects(i think?) vbs file and disables the program on startup... avast still doesnt.
 # Teacher-Tool